ProtoDef-io/node-protodef/doc/api.md

 See full_protocol.js for an example of usage.

+### ProtoDef.setVariable(name, value)

+Sets a primitive variable type for the specified `name`, which can be dynamically updated.
+Can be refrenced in switch statements with the "/" prefix.

 ### ProtoDef.read(buffer, cursor, _fieldInfo, rootNodes)

 Read the packet defined by `_fieldInfo` in `buffer` starting from `cursor` using the context `rootNodes`.